dell/omnia/docs/source/Overview/newfeatures.rst

 *	Host aliasing for Scheduler and IPA authentication.

-*	Login and Manager Node access from both public and private NIC.
+*	Login and kube_control_plane access from both public and private NIC.

 *	Validation check enhancements: